gen04177/game-of-life/README.md

 Cross: Set the current cell and its adjacent cells to live.

-Square: Set the current cell to dead.
+Square: Draws a circle around the cursor and kills all the cells within that circle while the button is pressed.

 Circle: Clear all live cells from the grid.

-This payload is useless; it's just a crazy simulation...

 ## FMI: